gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 *Leclerc's Daunting Hard Tyre Stint*

-Now it is time to take a look at Leclerc and how his lap paced held up during this long stint on the hard tyres.
+Now it is time to take a look at Leclerc and how his lap pace held up during this long stint on the hard tyres.
 Below is a telemtry trace of Leclerc, on lap 39, after retaking the lead compared to his fastest lap of the race.
 It is incredibly impressive to see the pace he was able to maintain while managing worn tires.
-At this point in the stint, he was in the duration threshold Ferrari noticed Red Bull's hard compound degrading.
-However, Leclerc showed minimal signs of degredation which is a main proponent to him maintaining pace.
+At this point in the stint, he was in the duration threshold where Ferrari witnessed Red Bull's hard compound degrading.
+However, Leclerc showed minimal signs of degredation which is a main proponent to him sustaining his pace.
 A contributing factor this that was his ability to drive in clean air, since Norris went into the pits.
-Therefore, Leclerc's car was able to maximize the aerodynamics to reduce graining.
+Therefore, Leclerc's car was able to maximize the intended aerodynamics to reduce graining.
 There were corners where Leclerc accelerated out quicker than his fastest lap of the race.
 This is truly a testiment to Leclerc's skill as a driver but also warrants analysis into other reasons as to why he was able to do this:
 <br><br>

 ![Leclerc Trace](images/LeclercFastSave.png "Leclerc Trace")